Consultations, Surveys and Events

 Engaging and involving local people and stakeholders is central to achieving our vision to improve the health of Birmingham and Solihull people.
 You can find out more here.

-The CCG is also an organisational member of The Consultation Institute, which is a not-for-profit best practice institute promoting high quality public and stakeholder consultation.
+The CCG is also an organisational member of The Consultation Institute, which is a not-for-profit best practice institute promoting high-quality public and stakeholder consultation.
+Several members of the communications and engagement team have achieved continuous professional development status with The Consultation Institute, which helps us to ensure we’re carrying out high-quality and best practice engagement with local people.

 What happens next?